Jan 15, 2026

 Does gaming FPS matter for local LLMs?

 No. LLM inference is primarily memory-bandwidth bound, not compute bound.
-A GPU with high VRAM and high memory bandwidth will outperform a faster gaming GPU with less VRAM for inference tasks.
-The RTX 3090, which is slower than an RTX 4070 in gaming, is far better for local LLMs because it has 24 GB of VRAM versus 12 GB.
+A GPU with high VRAM and high memory bandwidth often beats a faster gaming GPU with less VRAM for inference tasks.

 Back to all articles